-To add users to a group
+To add users to an operator

-1. Log in as the group administrator (use relevant group name at log in).
+1. Log in as the operator administrator (use relevant operator name at log in).

-- 2. In the main menu bar, click - 3.
-Click the button.
-The following form appears: - Enter the Name of the user (alphanumeric characters, no spaces). - Specify an access level according to table 21: Group Users Access Levels. - Set the user Password (at least 8 characters) and type it again in the Confirm (password) field.
+2. In the main menu bar, click

+- 3. Click the button.
+The following form appears: - 4.
+Enter the relevant data: - The Name of the user (alphanumeric characters, no spaces) - An access level according to Table 29: Operator Users Access Levels. - Set the user Password (at least 8 characters) and type it again in the Confirm (password) field.